hasrack/hasrack.github.io/_posts/2014-11-12-living-with-chromeos.md

 As you can see the maximize button is missing on the window manager and looks little blurry .
 So it's not a very  optimum experience.
 There was another problem.
 I can't access any downloaded episode outside the app.

-There are only 11 officially supported apps such as vine, evernote, podcast adict, Dulingo etc. But you can run quite a few android apps in chrome OS by turning apk into chrome extension.
+There are only 11 officially supported apps such as vine, evernote, podcast adict, Dulingo etc. But you can run quite a few android apps in chrome OS by turning apk into chrome extension through [archon package manager](https://play.google.com/store/apps/details?id=me.bpear.archonpackager&hl=en) or [twerks](https://chrome.google.com/webstore/detail/twerk/jhdnjmjhmfihbfjdgmnappnoaehnhiaf).
 The result is mixed bag.
 I successfully installed and use Ranchrush 2 lite and World of Goo (Demo) games from Play Store.

 ![Running unofficial android app](http://i.imgur.com/SYJjng4.jpg=s500 "ranchrush 2.jpg")